Which is the best Composting Toilet Medium? Choosing the right cover material

 Richard Peter questioning which is the best composting toilet cover material

-What is a composting toilet medium?
+What is a Composting Medium?

 A composting toilet medium is also known as a bulking agent, composting material, cover material, litter or substrate.
 In all of these cases, it is a substance added to a composting toilet to aid in the breakdown of waste and to prevent odors.